 Bruno Perreau is an Assistant Professor of French Studies and Class of 1956 Career Development Professor at MIT.
 He received his MA in European Studies from Loughborough University and PhD in Political Science from Paris I Panthéon-Sorbonne University.

 Perreau was a member in the School of Social Sciences at the Institute for Advanced Study (Princeton) in 2007-2008 and Newton Fellow in sociology at the University of Cambridge (2010-2012).
-He is now Research Associate at Jesus College, Cambridge, and Faculty Affiliate at the Center for European Studies, Harvard.
+He is now Research Associate at Jesus College, Cambridge, and Non-Resident Faculty at the Center for European Studies, Harvard.
 In 2014-2015, Perreau will be External Faculty Fellow at Stanford Humanities Center.

 Prior to joining MIT, Perreau taught constitutional law at Paris XII Val de Marne University and political science as well as gender and queer studies at Sciences Po Paris, where he was also an academic advisor for international students.
 He is currently a member of the scientific board of Sciences Po’s gender studies program (PRESAGE.)